Monica Barnes: Early life

-Barnes was born Monica MacDermott on 12 February 1936 in Carrickmacross, Co.
-Monaghan.
-Her father was a trade unionist who worked at the Gypsum Industries Factory in Kingscourt, Co.
-Cavan.
+Barnes was born Monica MacDermott on 12 February 1936 in Carrickmacross, County Monaghan.
+Her father was a trade unionist who worked at the Gypsum Industries Factory in Kingscourt, County Cavan.
 She was educated at the Louis Convent, Carrickmacross, County Monaghan, a boarding school to which she won a county council scholarship.
-She failed the Leaving Certificate Maths exam, which meant she could not progress to university.
+She failed the Leaving Certificate Mathematics exam, which meant she could not progress to university.
 She worked in London as a clerk in the London Stock Exchange.
-After returning to Ireland, she mer and married Bob Barnes and the couple moved to Rathnines, Dublin.
+After returning to Ireland, she met and married Bob Barnes and the couple moved to Rathmines, Dublin.

 Barnes had two daughters and a son.
 After the birth of her first child, she later said she suffered from post-natal depression, a condition largely unrecognised in Ireland at the time.
 She was told by her doctor to "pull yourself together".
-Subsequently she set up a support group for women with the condition and began to take an interest in equality and women's rights.
+Subsequently, she set up a support group for women with the condition and began to take an interest in equality and women's rights.

-Political career
+Political activism

 In 1973, the Report of the Commission on the Status of Women was published, identifying 49 discriminations to be removed and 19 suggestions as to how the status of women in Ireland could be improved.
 Also in 1973, the Irish government requested permission from the European Economic Community (EEC) to delay implementation of the Equal Pay directive when the country joined.
-In response, Barnes co-founded the Council for the Status of Women (now the National Women's Council) in 1973, a move which prompted her to fully commit herself to politics.
-The then Minister for Labour, Michael O'Leary, appointed Barnes as a member of the Employment Equality Agency which was set up by the Employment Equality Act (1977).
+In response, Barnes co-founded the Council for the Status of Women in 1973 (renamed the National Women's Council of Ireland in 1995), a move which prompted her to fully commit herself to politics.
+The Minister for Labour, Michael O'Leary, appointed Barnes to the Employment Equality Agency set up under the Employment Equality Act 1977.

+In 1975, Barnes founded and was chairwoman of Woman Elect, an organisation to encourage and support women to stand for election.